lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

 === "Python Library"

-    First, get data and put it in the format that `LlamaV2Runner` expects, which includes an `input` and `output`.
+    First, get data and put it in the format that `Lamini` expects, which includes an `input` and `output`.

     Sample data: